Fig77/Weather-API/README.md

 ### Installation and setup
 1. You can download the zip project clicking [here](https://github.com/Fig77/weather-ap.git) or you can clone the project using the command - git clone <https://github.com/Fig77/weather-ap.git>
-2. Use the folowwing commands:
+2. Use the following commands:

 - `$ npm install` For installing dependencies.
 - `$ npm run build` Will build src into dist.